For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Will – Flickr

-If you're looking to study in Australia for your undergraduate or postgraduate degree, and are struggling to find the funds, financial support in the form of scholarships are available but can be difficult to acquire.
+Looking to study in Australia for your undergraduate or postgraduate degree, and struggling to find the funds?
+Financial support in the form of scholarships are available but can be difficult to acquire.

 The government sets aside millions of dollars each year for the prestigious Australia Awards, enabling "emerging leaders" to study and research in Australian institutions by granting scholarships and bursaries.